Strawberry Almond Milk

 It’s super easy to make, totally dairy-free, and only needs a few simple ingredients: strawberries, almond milk, and a touch of sweetener of choice.

 This recipe is perfect for busy mornings or when you just want something light and refreshing to kickstart your day.
-You can drink it on its own, pour it over your cereal, or use it in smoothies.
-It feels like a treat no matter how you enjoy it!
+It’s just like the strawberry milk you remember from your childhood, but all grown up!

-- Just 4 ingredients: All you need is some frozen or fresh strawberries, homemade or store-bought almond milk, coconut sugar, and vanilla extract to make this recipe, and you’re good to go.
+- Just 4 ingredients: All you need is some frozen or fresh strawberries, homemade or store-bought almond milk, sweetener, and vanilla extract.

-- Super easy to make: No blender required—just cook the strawberries, strain, and mix with milk–and voila, you’ve got a wonderful drink ready in 10 minutes.
-It’s a total time-saver for a busy morning.
+- Super easy to make: No blender required—just cook the strawberries, strain, and mix with milk.

 - Dairy-free: If you’re lactose intolerant or vegan, you’ll appreciate this recipe because it skips dairy milk and uses plant-based milk instead.

-- Kid-friendly: The combination of sweet strawberries and creamy almond milk with a touch of vanilla is a sure hit for kids—it’s like strawberry milk but way healthier!
+- Kid-friendly: The combination of sweet strawberries and creamy almond milk with a touch of vanilla is a sure hit for kids!

 - Light and refreshing: The sweetness of the strawberries balances beautifully with the nutty flavor of almond milk.
-It’s perfect whenever you’re looking for something satisfying that won’t leave you feeling heavy.
+It’s perfect whenever you’re looking for something sweet and satisfying.

 You’ll only need a few easy ingredients to bring it all together.
 Super simple, but it packs a lot of flavor!